nimh-sfim/ComplexMultiEcho1/Conversion/SettingUpDirectories.md

     Note: Look at the stdout of that script to confirm that there's little to no difference between expected and actual trial times, the TR is <1ms of 1.5sec, and the participant's behavioral response rates show some level of attention. `sub-??_CreateEventTimesForGLM.log` contains more details about responses during each run
 - Copy biopac data to `/data/NIMH_SFIM/handwerkerd/ComplexMultiEcho1/Data/${sbj}/DataOffScanner/biopac`

-3. Document DICOM scanner information (contains PII):
+<br>Document DICOM scanner information (contains PII):

 - Put deidentified DICOM README-Study.txt in `/data/NIMH_SFIM/handwerkerd/ComplexMultiEcho1/Data/${sbj}/DataOffScanner/DICOM`
 - README-Study.txt has PII in the following fields at the top: Subject Name, Subject ID, Study Date, Study ID, Accession Number and the scan date is in the repeated "Organized" field

-4. On a local computer where the DICOMs with PII are downloaded run a similar command:
+<br>On a local computer where the DICOMs with PII are downloaded run a similar command:
     `python bespoke_cme.py --ignore 3 4 5 18 19 20 27 28 29 --start 2 ./DICOM ./tmp ${snum} > ${sbj}_dcm2nii_mapping.txt`

 - Option parameters: